Integrate your application with todo.vu using Zapier

 Set up your connector in todo.vu

-Click on the [Add connector] button and name your task – we will use “Daily task from Zapier” in this example.
-And then click ‘Add connector’.
-Now you will see the new connector tile.
+Click on the [Add connector] button and name your task; we will use “Daily task from Zapier” in this example.
+Then click ‘Add connector’.
+Now, you will see the new connector tile.

-Click on it to get to the settings page.
+Click on this new connector tile to open its settings page.